Catterwaul/tuple/Sources/Documentation.docc/Type.md

-# Type Methods and Operators
+# Type Methods, Properties, and Operators

 Functions that would be type methods if tuples could be extended.

 ##

-Some of the functions in this package should be considered "static methods".
+Some of the functions in this package should be considered "type", AKA "static".
 If tuples were a named type, we could extend them with real methods that incorporate dot syntax.

 For example, we'd *like* to be able to write: